-If you’re interested in starting a buying group, you’ll need to determine who your primary target audience will be.
+If you’re wondering how to set up a buying group, you’ll need to determine your primary target audience.
 You can’t just start selling what you have to everyone who walks in the door.
 Instead, you have to narrow it down to something specific that people will want.
-For example, if you’re interested in selling luxury handbags, then potential buyers might be women looking for a new purse and aren’t too concerned with price.
+For example, if you’re interested in selling luxury handbags, potential buyers might be women looking for a new purse who aren’t too concerned with price.

 To start your buying group, here are some things to consider: